CRSourcing/SI4732-receiver/readme.txt

 Decoders:
 CW: Best at 500–800 Hz.
 Align with waterfall red bars.
 RTTY: Align mark/space with waterfall bars.
-Use encoder for fine tuning.
+Mark should be set to 500Hz.
+While decoding use encoder for fine tuning.
 SSTV: Supports Martin & Scottie.
 Autodetect is based on sync interval and may fail.

-Save SSTV images to SD card (BMP) or LittleFS (.raw or .bmp).
-Limited storage: ~12 raw or 4 BMP files.
-Oldest overwritten when full.
 Weatherfax: Experimental.
 IOC567 format only.
 Sync unstable.

+Save SSTV images to SD card (BMP) or LittleFS (.raw or .bmp).
+Limited storage: ~12 raw or 4 BMP files.
+Oldest file gets overwritten when full.

+KiwiSDR: Connects to 1 of 10  selectable KiwiSDR servers on the current frequency/mode.
+KiwiSDR server URLs can be changed by modifying the file kiwisdr.url.
+For SSB and CW the SI4732 frequency error needs to be zero (Config -> Crystal Offset), otherwise it will cause a frequency offset with the Kiwi server.
+Encoder tuning works, but with a huge delay (10 seconds).

 User Interface
 Indicators: Tap indicators below S‑Meter to change values.